Isaiah Martinez: Junior

 As a youth level wrestler, Martinez was a Junior National runner-up and Junior Fargo National champion in both, freestyle and Greco-Roman.

-U23 and Senior
+U23 and Senior level

 2016

 Martinez made his senior freestyle debut at the University National Championships.
 He defeated all of his opponents by technical fall until the best of three, where he won on points and then by technical fall to win the championship.

 2017

 A year later, he competed at the Last Chance Qualifier for the World Team Trials.
 He defeated three opponents, outscoring them 34-1 and qualifying for the World Team Trials Challenge tournament.
 There, he passed the quarterfinals with a technical fall win but subsequently lost to four-time NCAA champion Kyle Dake on points and faced three-time NCAA champion Alex Dieringer at the true second match.
 He also lost the bout by points, placing third at the World Team Trials Challenge.

 After failing to make the World Team, Martinez, who was 23 years old at the time, competed at the U23 World Team Trials.
 He defeated his opponent on points twice and earned his shot at the U23 World Championships.

 At the U23 World Championships, he was defeated in the first round by the eventual winner of the championship Gadzhi Nabiev and was thrown to the consolation bracket.
 There, he defeated two opponents by technical fall and performed at the bronze medal match, where he was defeated by technical fall himself, placing fifth.